 Hemorrhoids are probably the most common digestive condition on this list, with the NIDDK estimating that 75% of Americans over the age of 45 experience them.
 Hemorrhoids occur when blood vessels at the end of the digestive tract become swollen, and they can be itchy and/or painful.
 They are often associated with constipation and a lack of fiber in the diet.
 Over-the-counter treatments are usually effective, but if not, a gastroenterologist can perform a hemorrhoid banding procedure.

 Gallstones are hard deposits that form in the gallbladder, and they are usually made up of cholesterol or bilirubin.
 Over 25 million Americans are thought to suffer from gallstones, with 1 million new cases diagnosed every year.
 Only about ¼ of those patients need treatment since many patients aren’t even aware that they have gallstones.
 If the stones block the bile ducts between your gallbladder and your intestines, however, they can cause intense pain.

-If you’re experiencing any of the above conditions and would like to seek treatment, contact Digestive Health Centers today!
+If you’re experiencing any of the above conditions and would like to seek treatment, contact our physicians at the Digestive Health Centers today!
 Our board-certified, fellowship-trained gastroenterologists can get you back on the road to wellness.

 60 to 70 million Americans are burdened by gastrointestinal disorders.
 Learn more about common digestive disorders, including GERD, IBS, IBD, and more.